webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 ## State Machine
 These are some of the interesting parts of the SCTP state machine.
 WebRTC doesn't use all the features of WebRTC so we have excluded those parts.
-We also have simplified some components to make them under stable on their own.
+We also have simplified some components to make them understandable on their own.

-### Connection establishment flow
+### Connection Establishment Flow
-The INIT and INIT ACK chunks are used to exchange the capabilities and configurations of each peer.
+The `INIT` and `INIT ACK` chunks are used to exchange the capabilities and configurations of each peer.
 SCTP uses a cookie during the handshake to validate the peer it is communicating with.
 This is to ensure that the handshake is not intercepted and to prevent DoS attacks.

-The INIT ACK Chunk contains the cookie.
-The cookie is then returned to its creator using the COOKIE ECHO COOKIE ECHO.
-If cookie verification is successful the COOKIE ACK is sent and DATA chunks are ready to be exchanged.
+The `INIT ACK` Chunk contains the cookie.
+The cookie is then returned to its creator using the `COOKIE ECHO`.
+If cookie verification is successful the `COOKIE ACK` is sent and DATA chunks are ready to be exchanged.

 {{<mermaid>}}